On Projections in the Noncommutative 2-Torus Algebra: Introduction

-The aim of this paper is to shed more light on the peculiar structure of projections in the noncommutative 2-tours algebra and provide some explicit formulas which can be easily used in further applications.
-Below, we recall some basic definitions to fix notation and make the paper self-contained.
-In the next section we present functional equations defining an arbitrary projection in $\NCA$ and comment on the adopted method of solving those.
-In section \ref{sol} we investigate some very special solutions - the Power-Rieffel type projections.
-Those will serve us firstly to provide an alternative proof of the important Corollary 7.10 form \cite{Rieffel3}.
-Secondly, we will use them as a starting point for generalisations to come in section \ref{general}.
-Finally, in section \ref{conc}, we make conclusions and discuss some open question that arose during the presented analysis.
+The paper is organised as follows: Below we recall some basic def\/initions to f\/ix notation and make the paper self-contained.
+In the next section we present a~set of functional equations def\/ining a~projection in $A_{\theta}$ and comment on the adopted method of solving these.
+We also compute the Chern class of a~projection satisfying these equations.
+In Section~\ref{sol} we investigate some special solutions -- the Powers--Rief\/fel type projections.
+These will serve us f\/irstly to provide an alternative proof of the important Corollary~7.10 from~\cite{Rieffel3}.
+Secondly, we will use them as a~starting point for generalisations to come in Section~\ref{general}.
+Section~\ref{symmetric} contains the discussion of the f\/lip-invariance~\eqref{flip}.
+Finally, in Section~\ref{conc}, we make conclusions and discuss some open questions that arose during the presented analysis.